Fantastically Fun Group Campout Activities

 Blob Tag.
 A type of reverse tag, the object is to be the last person left untagged.
 Designate one player to be “It,” and begin tagging the other players.
 Every time a player is tagged, they link arms with those who have already been tagged.
 As they do so, a blob of players forms.
-The person left when all the other players have been tagged and become part of the blob is the winner.
+The last person left untagged when all the other players have been tagged (and have become part of the blob) is the winner.

 Improv at the Campfire.
 Camp counselors gather items to use as props.
 Divide the group into teams of four to seven people.
 Give each team three props and tell them they must develop a skit using them.
 You may wish to choose a storyline theme for younger campers.
-Some suggestions are: The first day of school, swimming on a hot day, the last day of camp, a time someone was lost in the woods, a scary story, a speed run-through of a famous story, etc. Allow the teams 20 minutes to prepare their skits.
-(Campers can prepare their skits early in the day for performing around the campfire at night.)
+Some suggestions are: the first day of school, swimming on a hot day, the last day of camp, a time someone was lost in the woods, a scary story, a speed run-through of a famous story, etc. Allow the teams 30 minutes to prepare their skits early in the day for performing around the campfire at night.

 Make S’mores!
 Don’t forget to assign someone the task of bringing along the fixings for s’mores on your SignUp.
 (And bring a couple of alternate snacks for kids with allergies.
 Camping is all about inclusion and fun!)